Jiarong90/Gestures/README.md

 ## Overview

-This project implements a real-time hand gesture recognition system that controls a 2D game using computer vision and deep learning.
+This project implements a real-time hand gesture recognition system that controls a 2D game using computer vision.

 The system includes:
 - Custom gesture data collection